(Super Lawyers magazine profile 2008 Areas of Practice: Employment Law and Civil Rights)

 Mr. Palefsky has argued eight cases to the California Supreme Court and has been involved in numerous landmark and precedent setting cases such as Sonic-Calabasas v.
 Moreno , Rulon Miller v.
 IBM, Foley v.
 Interactive Data, Armendariz v.
 Foundation Health Psychcare, Little v.
 Auto Stiegler, Gentry v.
 Circuit City, and Duffield v.
 Robertson Stephens, among others.
 He has been deeply involved in the development of the covenant of good faith and fair dealing in the employment context and especially in the application of the doctrine in the context of executive compensation, stock options and bonuses.

 He was a founding board member of the National Employment Lawyers Association and served on its Executive Board for 10 years.
-He is the co-chair of NELA’s Mandatory Arbitration Task Force and was co-chair of the Privacy, ADR and Securities Industry Arbitration Committees.
+He was the co-chair of NELA’s Mandatory Arbitration Task Force and was co-chair of the Privacy, ADR and Securities Industry Arbitration Committees.
 He also served on the Executive Board of the California Employment Lawyers Association for 12 years and is presently on the organization’s Advisory Board.

 He helped draft the nations first worker privacy, drug testing and lifestyle discrimination laws which served as models for similar legislation across the country.
 He has also been deeply involved in both state and federal legislative activities protecting the rights of workers.